|

 Background Information: How the Texas Education Agency

 subverted Texas law in order to protect textbook errors regarding evolution.
-The errors remain, and the DI list was not treated with

 the same level of importance as the others.
 It turned